Not sure where to list your products? Read our guide to selling on eBay and Amazon!

 Here are some tips for using keywords in your listing:

 Once a viewer clicks on your listing and sees your product page, the next thing they’ll see is the product description.
-A great description is not only descriptive but also easy to read and touches on emotions a bit.
-Here are a few thing every great description needs:
+A product description that sells needs to be clear, easy to understand, and highly relatable.
+Here are a few key points to include when writing your descriptions:

-The feedback on your product listings is really important, especially on eBay.
+The feedback and reviews on your product listings are really important.

-Feedback takes a while to build up, so this is more of a long-term strategy rather than something you can tweak in an afternoon.
+Amassing an arsenal of reviews takes a while, so this is more of a long-term project rather than something you can tweak in an afternoon.
 But it's still extremely important to keep in mind.

-eBay and Amazon both automatically send them emails asking to rate or review their product purchase, but you can also increase feedback by personally reaching out to your customers and requesting it, or by including a printed slip in your box reminding them to leave feedback.
+eBay and Amazon both automatically send them emails asking to rate or review their product purchase, but you can also increase your number of reviews by personally reaching out to your customers and requesting it, or by including a printed slip in your box reminding them to leave a review.